mil/School/notes/PHIL-4224/Final/Value-of-K.md

             - agent --> action
             - agent --> true belief
             - There is nothing especially valuable about reliability other than it gets us to the truth more frequently
+    - Knowing is related to the knower not as product to machine but as to act agent
+        * achieving knowledge is admirable
+        * there are undesirable true beliefs
+        * agent or subject does something to
+        * credit given to agent or subject
+            - agent or subject does something to earn the praise or blame that comes with knowledge
+        * leads to creation of hierarhcial foundation for the value of k
+           -

 3. How does Zagzebski invoke the love of truth to develop an answer to the value problem?
 Why does she believe that an answer to the value problem simply based on the love of truth is not an adequate answer to the value problem?
+    - Good beliefs are formed based on love of truth
+        * Its good for you = Desirable
+        * It is an important acheivment = Admirable
+    - Explainign the value of knowledge is flowing from the credit the agent gets from the true belief
+        * True belief due to love of truth
+            - Agents actions can
+    - hierachy:
+            - ~D & ~A --> strong racist predjucice
+            - Two fold:
+                * A & ~D --> wife cheating on you, admirable, not desirable
+                * D & ~A --> cheating on a test, or knowing how to make a nuclear bomb
+            - D & A ---> Any JTB
+    - must go above this heirarchy
+        * D&A that are somehow connected is better than unconnect D & A

+        * value of knowledge flow in part from the motive

 4. Describe what Zagzebski calls the New Gettier Problem, based in the value problem.
 How is it similar to the original Gettier problem?
 How is it different?
 Be sure to explain the difference between admirable beliefs and desirable beliefs.
+    - THe new Gettier problem is the difference between sucess through virtue and sucess and virtue.
+        * Fake barn case
+            - Call barn a barn, success and virtue
+    - Appears that you have succes and virtue
+        * Success and virtue = attributiable to luck
+        * Success through virtue =

 Greco, The value problem
 -------------------------